Engee documentation

 Details

-Base current when the base-emitter voltage is .
-The data pair should be given for the case where the transistor is in the normal active region, i.e., not in the saturated region.
+The base current when the base-emitter voltage is .
+Data pair should be given for the case when the transistor is in the normal active region, i.e. not in the saturated region.

 Dependencies

-To use this parameter, set the parameter Parameterization to the value of Specify from a datasheet.
+To use this parameter, set for the parameter Parameterization meaning Specify from a datasheet.

 Units